matloff/dsld/README.md

 6 57.70413 zzzOther 100       0       0   male
 ```

+We will use only a few features, to keep things simple.
+Note that the *Quarto Book* provides an extensive
+analysis of examples shown below.

 ## Part One: Adjustment for Confounders

-The *Quarto Book* provides an extensive analysis of examples shown below.

-We wish to *estimate the impact* of a sensitive variable S on an outcome variable Y, while *accounting for confounders* C.
+We wish to *estimate the impact* of a sensitive variable [S] on an outcome variable [Y], while *accounting for confounders* [C].
 Let's call such analysis "confounder adjustment."
 The package provides several graphical and analytical tools for this purpose.

-### Example
+### Estimation Example

 We are investigating a possible gender pay gap between men and women.
 Here, [Y] is wage and [S] is gender.
 We will treat age as a confounder [C], using a linear model.
+For simplicity, no other confounders (such as occupation) or any other predictors [X]
+are included in this example.

 ```R
 > data(svcensus)